wdporter/acim/workbook/part-i/5-i-am-never-upset-for-the-reason-i-think/index.md

 ---

-2.&emsp;When using the idea for today for a specific perceived cause of an upset in any form, use both the name of the form in which you see the upset, and the cause which you ascribe to it. ²For example:
+2. When using the idea for today for a specific perceived cause of an upset in any form, use both the name of the form in which you see the upset, and the cause which you ascribe to it. ²For example:

 >³I am not angry at _____ for the reason I think.
 ⁴I am not afraid of _____ for the reason I think.

-3.&emsp;But again, this should not be substituted for practice periods in which you first search your mind for ‘sources’ of upset in which you believe, and forms of upset which you think result.
+3. But again, this should not be substituted for practice periods in which you first search your mind for ‘sources’ of upset in which you believe, and forms of upset which you think result.

-4.&emsp;In these exercises, more than in the preceding ones, you may find it hard to be indiscriminate, and to avoid giving greater weight to some subjects than to others.
+4. In these exercises, more than in the preceding ones, you may find it hard to be indiscriminate, and to avoid giving greater weight to some subjects than to others.
 ²It might help to precede the exercises with the statement:

 >³There are no small upsets.
 ⁴They are all equally disturbing to my peace of mind.

-5.&emsp;Then examine your mind for whatever is distressing you, regardless of how much or how little you think it is doing so.
+5. Then examine your mind for whatever is distressing you, regardless of how much or how little you think it is doing so.

-6.&emsp;You may also find yourself less willing to apply today’s idea to some perceived sources of upset than to others.
+6. You may also find yourself less willing to apply today’s idea to some perceived sources of upset than to others.
 ²If this occurs, think first of this:

 >³I cannot keep this form of upset and let the others go.
 ⁴For the purposes of these exercises, then, I will regard them all as the same.

-7.&emsp;Then search your mind for no more than a minute or so, and try to identify a number of different forms of upset that are disturbing you, regardless of the relative importance you may give them.
+7. Then search your mind for no more than a minute or so, and try to identify a number of different forms of upset that are disturbing you, regardless of the relative importance you may give them.
 ²Apply the idea for today to each of them, using the name of both the source of the upset as you perceive it, and of the feeling as you experience it.
 ³Further examples are: